We work with children aged 6 to 12 years offering basic English classes and environmental education.

 - Want to provide insight into environmental topics, or

-- Are nurses
+- Are nurses or medical students

 We work with children aged 6 to 12 years offering basic English classes and environmental education.
 Usually, we work in the mornings and the normal class schedule is 7:30 AM - 12:30 PM.
 It is also possible to work in the afternoon in a different local school.
 Volunteers have the option of working two, three, or more hours a day.
 Spanish skills are not required for teaching English; support from our staff members can be given.
 Volunteers will have access to materials and art supplies (e.g. coloring books, reading materials in English, markers, crayons, and paper) to facilitate classes as well as a computer, printer, internet, and teaching board.

 Volunteers are also welcome to support our health center (puesto de salud).

 Volunteers can stay in host families ($65/week) or hostels ($5-$20/day).